 - Vacuum Sealed Bags

-- Materials: These bags are typically made from multi-layered plastic films that provide an effective barrier against oxygen and moisture.
+- Materials: These bags are was commonly produced from multi layered plastic films that afford protection to oxygen and moisture.

-- Materials: MAP involves using a mixture of gases (such as nitrogen and carbon dioxide) inside the packaging to slow down spoilage and oxidation.
+- Materials: MAP is done by employing a suspension of inert gases like nitrogen and carbon dioxide within a packaging material to decelerate spoilage and oxidation.

 - Objective: Provide a durable and protective packaging option.